Easy Waffle Recipe

 • Salt (¼ teaspoon)

-When making a pre-made mix, I 4x the recipe (so 8 cups flour) and store in a plastic container.
+When making a pre-made mix, I quadruple the recipe (so 8 cups flour) and store in a plastic container.
 The dry mixture will keep for up to 6 months in a cool, dry pantry.
 If you want to make a quick mix of batter, just add 2 cups of the dry mix with the “wet” ingredients below (same amounts as below).
-I am including a quick printable below so you can take it to your container for quick access.
+I am including a quick printable below so you can tape it to your container for quick access.
 You can even skip separating the eggs if you are in a hurry (it makes the waffles a little more dense but they will still taste great).
 You can throw all the ingredients in a blender to mix or just stir them all together by hand until smooth.

-Waffle Mix Instructions with picture
+Waffle Mix Instructions with picture.

 (click image for instant download)

-Freezing (And Re-Heating) Waffles
+Freezing and Re-Heating Waffles

-Waffles actually freeze and re-heat great, especially when you do it the right way.
+Leftover waffles actually freeze and re-heat great, especially when you do it the right way.
 Let your waffles cool completely and then lay them on a baking sheet in a single layer.
 Place the baking sheet in the freezer and allow to freeze for at least 2 hours.
 After they become nice and frozen, you can place them in a zip-top freezer bag for long term storage.
 I like using my Dash Mini Waffle Maker (see below) when freezing waffles because they are the perfect size to pop in the toaster and reheat (like Eggo waffles).
-You can also re-heat by placing the waffles on a baking sheet lined with parchment paper and baking at 350-degrees F for 13-15 minutes.
+You can also re-heat by placing the waffles on a baking sheet lined with parchment paper in the oven and baking at 350-degrees F for 13-15 minutes.

 Waffle Makers